olatitle/academy/README.md

 You can find pictures of the settings [here](StandardConfig/images/routerscreens/).

 ### Access Point Configuration
 To configure the access points, you need to use the UniFi controller that can be downloaded from [here](https://www.ubnt.com/download/unifi/).
 When it is installed, plug your computer into the router in port eth4 and start the UniFi controller program.
-You can import settings from `StandardConfig/unifi/4.8.18.unf`.
 The settings should be:
   - Update Firmware
   - Turn off DHCP
   - Set wireless SSID: dhis2